paragliding training center

 An easy way to check for leaks in the redrive is to take a heat gun and heat up the redrive quickly.
 This will pressurize the air inside it safely and heat up the oil.
 The fill plug must be installed for this to work.
 The oil will leak out of the smallest crack.
 If the seal behind the clutch bell is leaking, it will take a few minutes for the oil to run down inside to a place where you can see it.

-This is a new redrive that came from the factory without any sealant between the case halves.
-Unfortunately, the pilot was not a mechanic and thought either his fill or drain plug was leaking and tightened them more which, of course, had no effect.
-He sent me the redrive and I pressure tested the redrive.
+This is a new redrive that came from the factory that was assembled without sealant applied between the case halves.
+Whoever assembled the redrive at the Miniplane factory missed the mating surfaces of the cases halves, applying the sealant where it was useless.
+Did the tech have too much to drink that night before?
+Is there any sort of quality control at Miniplane?
+Who knows....
+Unfortunately, the poor pilot who purchased the engine thought either his fill or drain plug was leaking and tightened them more which, of course, had no effect.
+He sent me the redrive and I pressure tested it.
 The oil came pouring out between the case halves (photo below).
+It was a huge headache for the pilot.
 Depending on the ambient conditions, this type of leak can sometimes be hard to detect.

 Opening up the redrive, it was obvious why it leaked.
 The red arrows in the photo below point to where the factory technician missed the edge when applying the sealant and it wound up in